spxuw/DKI/README.md

 (3) Predicted species composition after removing each present species in each sample.

-# Data type for DKI.
+# Data type for DKI
 ## (1) Ptrain.csv: matrix of taxanomic profile of size N*M, where N is the number of taxa and M is the sample size (without header).

 |           | sample 1 | sample 2 | sample 3 | sample 4 |